Have Questions? 888-508-6572

 2. Structural Assessment

-If you plan to convert an attached garage to an ADU, you’ll need to assess its structural integrity and the property’s current condition.
+If you plan to convert an attached garage to an ADU, you’ll see its structural integrity and the property’s current condition.
 A structural engineer can evaluate the foundation for any damage, but you might also have a separate contractor inspect your roofing, plumbing, and wiring to ensure they’re suitable for conversion.

 Also, check for issues like termites and mold, which may influence your final construction plan.